-Several system integration features maximize system reliability, minimize cost through elimination of external components, provide Power-Saving Operating modes and offer code protection:
+There are several features intended to maximize system reliability, minimize cost through elimination of external components, provide Power Saving Operating modes and offer code protection:

 - · Oscillator Selection

 - Reset

 - Power-on Reset (POR)

 - Power-up Timer (PWRT)

 - Oscillator Start-up Timer (OST)

 - Programmable Brown-out Reset (BOR)

 - Watchdog Timer (WDT)

-- · Low-Voltage Detect

-- · Power-Saving Modes (Sleep and Idle)
+- Power Saving Modes (Sleep and Idle)

-- · Code Protection
+- Code Protection

-- · Unit ID Locations
+- Unit ID Locations

 - In-Circuit Serial Programming (ICSP)

-dsPIC30F devices have a Watchdog Timer that is permanently enabled via the Configuration bits or can be software controlled.
+dsPIC30F devices have a Watchdog Timer which is permanently enabled via the configuration bits or can be software controlled.
 It runs off its own RC oscillator for added reliability.
 There are two timers that offer necessary delays on power-up.
 One is the Oscillator Start-up Timer (OST), intended to keep the chip in Reset until the crystal oscillator is stable.
-The other is the Power-up Timer (PWRT), which provides a delay on power-up only to keep the part in Reset while the power supply stabilizes.
-With these two timers on chip, most applications need no external Reset circuitry.
+The other is the Power-up Timer (PWRT) which provides a delay on power-up only, designed to keep the part in Reset while the power supply stabilizes.
+With these two timers on-chip, most applications need no external Reset circuitry.

-Sleep mode is designed to offer a very low-current Power-down mode.
-The user application can wake-up from Sleep through external Reset, Watchdog Timer Wake-up, or through an interrupt.
+Sleep mode is designed to offer a very low current Power-down mode.
+The user can wake-up from Sleep through external Reset, Watchdog Timer Wake-up, or through an interrupt.
 Several oscillator options are also made available to allow the part to fit a wide variety of applications.
-In Idle mode, the clock sources are still active but the CPU is shut-off.
+In the Idle mode, the clock sources are still active but the CPU is shut-off.
 The RC oscillator option saves system cost while the LP crystal option saves power.